Frequently asked questions

 - Principle 12 relates to the use of unique identifiers.

-The Credit Reporting Privacy Code 2004 has been issued under the Privacy Act, and provides specific rights in relation to credit information held by Veda as part of our Consumer Credit Reporting Business.
+The Credit Reporting Privacy Act 2020 has been issued under the Privacy Act, and provides specific rights in relation to credit information held by Veda as part of our Consumer Credit Reporting Business.

 Equifax supports the Code’s approach to promoting fairness, accuracy, and privacy in the practice of credit reporting.